coco-serverless/coco-serverless/eval/README.md

 * [Instantiation Throughput](#instantiation-throughput) - throughput-latency of service instantiation.
 * [Memory Size](#memory-size) - impact on initial VM memory size on start-up time.
 * [VM Start-Up](#vm-start-up) - breakdown of the cVM start-up costs
+* [Image Pull Costs](#image-pull) - breakdown of the costs associated to pulling an image on the guest.

 ### Start-Up Costs